yvonapedo/adb_crack/README.md

 ---
 ## Baseline Model Implementation

-Our code heavily references the code in [CRACKFORMER](https://github.com/LouisNUST/CrackFormer-II).
+Our code references the code in [CRACKFORMER](https://github.com/LouisNUST/CrackFormer-II).

 ---